ProgrammerNick/markowitz_dash/Documentation.md

 To access the interactive program (web app) please click on the following link: [portfolioptimization.streamlit.app](https://portfolioptimization.streamlit.app/) to view the app.

 Lastly, much of the information provided by this program utilizes historical data, like previous volatility (historical variances & covariances) as well as historical returns to output the highest performing portfolios. **Past performance is no guarantee of future results.** This program is for educational purposes only, and does not constitute a recommendation to buy or sell securities.
 Before buying or selling any securities you should do your own research.
 Investing includes risks, including loss of principal.

+## Please note:
+To optimize resources, Streamlit places apps on its Streamlit Community Cloud service in sleep mode while not in use.
+If you would like to view the app, please click to wake the app up.